You Are the Rescuer!

 Rev. John Samaan

-Because of you desperate women and men can find transformation and a better life.
-The transition out of being homeless and hopeless can be a bumpy road with successes and occasional failures.
+Because of you homeless and desperate women and men can find transformation and a better life.
+The transition out of addiction and of being homeless and hopeless can be a bumpy road with successes and occasional failures.
 No matter how long it takes, eventually the successes start to add up.
-Women and men at the Mission become stronger and more independent by sharing their stories with others.
+People like Nick become stronger and more independent by sharing their stories with others.
 They learn how to change harmful habits.
 They successfully transition, but they do not forget your compassion.

 Now, it’s summer – financial contributions drop but the needs and the services continue.
 When the weather is hot, our guests face even greater difficulties and frustrations.
 Thank you again for your compassion, and may God bless you!